SAP/odfuzz/README.md

-                        A configuration file for the fuzzer -a, --asynchronous    Allow ODfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable -p, --plot            Log response time and data, and create a scatter plot
+                        A configuration file for the fuzzer -a, --asynchronous    Allow ODfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable
 ```

 ### Runtime